-- exposure to companies active in the fossil fuel sector; - violation of the United Nations Global Compact principles and OECD Guidelines for Multinational Enterprises and - exposure to controversial weapons.
+- exposure to companies active in the fossil fuel sector;

+- violation of the United Nations Global

+Compact principles and OECD Guidelines for

+Multinational Enterprises

+- exposure to controversial weapons and

+- investee countries subject to social violations.

-8. Derivatives relating to interest-bearing securities and not intended for hedging shall be attributed to the limit according to paragraph 2 hereof at their attributable value as defined in the DerivateV.
+8. Derivatives relating to equities and not intended for hedging shall be attributed to the limit according to paragraph 2 hereof at their attributable value as defined in the DerivateV.

 9. Up to 49% of the UCITS fund's assets may be invested in money market instruments.
 There are no restrictions regarding the money market instruments that may be purchased in accordance with article 6 of the General Terms and Conditions of Investment.
-Money market instruments purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB.
+Money market instruments purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB.